mrcljust/super-e-commerce-client/README.md

 # Super E-Commerce Client
-Desktop shopping application, backend and frontend in Java.
-Includes fixed price offers, live auctions, user and wallet management, rating system.
-Google Maps API used to display live auctions nearby, data is stored in a SQL DB.
+Desktop shopping application.
+Includes fixed price offers, live auctions, user and wallet management, rating system, ....
+Frontend Java with JavaFX, backend Java as console application.
+Data is stored in a MySQL DB, Google Maps API used to display live auctions nearby.
 Student project at University of Duisburg-Essen.